 Forced from home

 Conflict often uproots people from their homes, leaving them displaced in their own country or as refugees in another.
-We provide medical care to those who are displaced by conflict, often in refugee and displaced people's camps.
+According to the UNHCR, at the end of 2020, the total number of forcibly displaced people worldwide was 82.4 million.
+Our teams provide medical care to those who are displaced by conflict, often in refugee and displaced people's camps.

 In CAR, for example, routine vaccination coverage plummeted after the country plunged into violence and instability in 2013.
 The vaccination coverage rate for measles fell from 64 per cent to 25 per cent.
 In response, in 2016 we organised a mass vaccination campaign with the Ministry of Health, immunising 220,000 children under five years old.

 Whether treating children who have been uprooted and witnessed horrific conflicts, or people who have survived torture and sexual violence, our teams of psychologists and psychiatrists strive to address the pressing mental health needs for people affected by war and conflict.

 The terrifying sound of bombs falling above your head, or bullets puncturing your bedroom walls, or watching your family being murdered in front of you, or perhaps being tortured by armed groups.
 This has been the reality for a generation of people from countries like Iraq, Syria, Libya and beyond, where our teams see patients with serious mental health issues linked to such experiences – such as post-traumatic stress disorder.

 In the past 10 years, mental health consultations in our projects have risen by 230 per cent worldwide and a large proportion of the needs we have addressed are consequences of people affected by war, violence and conflict.

 In many areas of the world there are very few if any providers of comprehensive mental health services – this often means we have to create our own programmes.